VAW-SwissTerra/SwissTerra/README.md

 	source ~/.bashrc
 	```

-	to allow modification of the source code in place.
 	Make sure that the correct conda environment is activated before running this step.

 3. Make sure to set up the `agisoft_LICENSE` environment variable to point to `metashape.lic` in the Metashape installation folder.